 – SGN Innovation Project Officer, Course Attendee

-European Energy Centre courses are designed to improve the knowledge of professionals at all levels of expertise: as SGN Project Officer Lorna Archer said, “I have gained a wider knowledge of renewable technologies & technical understanding.
+Renewable Energy Institute courses are designed to improve the knowledge of professionals at all levels of expertise: as SGN Project Officer Lorna Archer said, “I have gained a wider knowledge of renewable technologies & technical understanding.
 The content was interesting and engaging, and the printed slides helped my note taking.”
 Course participants also have the opportunity to enhance their career prospects and sit the exam for the Galileo Master Certificate, the internationally recognised award for the Renewable Energy industry.

 If you would like to receive expert teaching on how you can integrate, finance and assess the benefits of Renewable Energy in your projects, part-funding is available for the Accredited Renewable Energy Management and Finance course, taking place in London.
 As well as earning the internationally recognised Galileo Master Certificate during the course, participants have the opportunity to network with other participants, as well as the Expert Lecturer.